igormiguell/KernelSU/website/docs/guide/faq.md

 ## Will KernelSU substitute Magisk?

 We believe that it isn't, and that isn't our goal.
-Magisk is good enough as a root solution for user space and will have a long life.
+Magisk is good enough for userspace root solution and will have a long life.
 KernelSU's goal is to provide a kernel interface to users, not substituting Magisk.

 ## Can KernelSU support non-GKI devices?

 It's possible.
-But you should download the kernel source code, integrate KernelSU into the source tree, and compile the kernel yourself.
+But you should download the kernel source and intergrate KernelSU into the source tree, and compile the kernel yourself.

 ## Can KernelSU support devices below Android 12?